 Neighborworks Umpqua has just launched their own IDA program for Douglas, Jackson, Josephine, Coos, and Curry Counties in Oregon.
 For more info, contact Arielle at email@example.com.

-The Individual Development Accounts, or IDAs is that program.
-IDAs are matched savings accounts that support qualifying Oregonians with lower incomes in gaining assets.
+Individual Development Accounts or IDAs is that program.
+IDAs have matched savings accounts that support qualifying Oregonians with lower incomes in gaining assets.
 This is done through increasing financial management skills while we save towards a defined goal.
 IDAs build pathways of opportunity and create models of economic success in Oregon communities, including rural communities.
-IDAs encourage us to dream big and provide us the support to achieve this.
+IDAs encourage us to dream big and provide us with the support to achieve this.

-As participants, we enroll in the IDA program through one of the many partners located in all corners of the state, set a goal and begin saving.
+As participants, we enroll in the IDA program through one of the many partners located in all corners of the state, set a goal, and begin saving.
 Once we have reached our savings goal, and all parts of the savings plan are completed, every dollar we saved is matched by the program, typically three dollars for every one dollar saved.
-We can use our matched funds to help us become home owners, to fulfil an educational goal, to start or grow our small business, to restore a home to habitable condition, or to purchase equipment to support employment.
+We can use our matched funds to help us become homeowners, fulfill an educational goal, start or grow our small business, to restore a home to habitable condition, or purchase equipment to support employment.

 - You are an Oregon resident